This is the perfect itinerary for what to see during a 2-day break or a weekend in Madrid.

 Tip: The Melia ME Reina Victoria hotel has a great views from its rooftop bar Radio!

+I hope this guide to a weekend in Madrid has been useful.
 There are lots of great things that I’ve missed off this guide (just to keep it a shorter walk) and I haven’t included any museums (but will do a Madrid museum blog later).